 Who Should Attend?

-This course is designed for anyone interested in knowing how to extract financial intelligence from company reports, and to those in the mining financial and investment sectors who do not have a strong accounting background.
-It is a requirement for those seeking certification through the Simon Fraser University Graduate Diploma in Business Administration.
+This course is appropriate for anyone interested in gaining some fundamental understanding on how to extract financial intelligence from company financial reports.
+This is particularly essential to those in the mining management, financial, and investment sectors who do not necessarily possess a financial and/or accounting background.

 How to Register